SoftwareAG/c8y-docs/content/cockpit/using-widgets-bundle/widgets-dashboards-reports.md

 ### To add a widget to a dashboard or a report {#to-add-a-widget-to-a-dashboard-or-a-report}

 1. Widgets can only be added if the dashboard/report is in edit mode.
-Click **Edit widgets** to enter the edit mode.
+Click **Edit widgets** in the top menu bar to enter edit mode.

 2. Click **Add widget** in the top menu bar or click the **Add widget** button on the main page (only available in case of an empty dashboard/report).